pik-copan/pycopancore/README.md

 ## Tests
-We are using the python testing framework [pytest](http://pytest.org/latest/) with [pep8](https://pypi.python.org/pypi/pytest-pep8) style guide and [pyflakes](https://pypi.python.org/pypi/pytest-flakes) error checking.
+We are using the python testing framework [pytest](http://pytest.org/latest/) with [pylama](https://github.com/klen/pylama) for style and error checking.
 Please write corresponding unittests while developing and make sure that all test pass by executing
 ```
 py.test
 ```